acampbellb/ros2bot_packages/README.md

-# ros2bot packages
+# ROS2BOT packages

-This repository contains ROS2 packages for the ROS2BOT.
+This repository contains ROS2 packages for the ros2bot.

-ROS2BOT is a educational robot composed of a mecanum omnidirectional base with an S2 rplidar sensor and a Stereolabs ZED 2i depth camera.
+ros2bot is an educational robot composed of a mecanum omnidirectional base with a Slamtec S2 rplidar laser sensor and Stereolabs ZED 2i depth camera.